FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council- 17th November 2017.md

 that each division would be examined individually and Members would be afforded an

-opportunity to pose questions in relation to each division.--- 23
+opportunity to pose questions in relation to each division.
+---
+23

 **Councillor Sheahan (J)**